alexmerren/word-counter/README.md

 To do this (let me know if this doesn't work):
 - All: `clang++ wordCount.cpp -o main -std=c++17`

+The file included in the respository is a test text file that you can give to the executable.

+`./main file.txt`

 ## To do
 - [ ] Do something more with the numbers that are gathered.